 Late winter, Lac de Joux in the Jura usually freezes sufficiently to form a huge free ice skating rink.
 Skates can be rented for a nominal fee.

 Skiing and other winter sports are possible in the Jura Mountains and the Alps.
 The mountains in the Rhone Valley in Valais (Wallis) and the French Alps have the best facilities.
 Warm water spas provide a welcome soak after a hard day of skiing.
-Many visitors use the resorts in the Jura at a fraction of the price of more famous ski resorts.
+Budget travelers use the resorts in the Jura at a fraction of the price of more famous ski resorts in the Alps.